finbourne/horizon-sdk-java/sdk/docs/VendorProduct.md

 # VendorProduct

-Denormalised information about vendors, the products they provide and the LUSID entity types hey can be ued to populate.
+Denormalised information about vendors, the products they provide and the LUSID entity types they can be used to populate.

 ## Properties